 Focus on Business provides knowledge and skills that all young adults need to become experienced consumers, workers, and citizens.
 Topics covered in this class include: career planning, consumer buying strategies, using a checkbook, understanding credit cards, economic systems, business ownership, the relationship between government and business, saving and investing, insurance, and budgeting.
 Computers as a tool will be incorporated into this class.

-Computer Apps

-02110

-9-10-11-12

-0.5 credit
+Microsoft and021109-10-11-120.5 creditMultiMedia Mania